srioboo/fun_testlib/README.md

 ## Usage

-Add to the root of your project and edit the test template to your liking
+1. add to the root of your project with the name fun_testlib
+2. move src-test to the root of your project
+    - edit the the files on the src-test to allow testing, add methos to the header file an change test_ft_dummy.c or add new files as needed
+3. Change de Makefile to allow be call form the project Makefile
+    - uncomment TEST_LIB_ROOT
+    - add the needed libraries in TESTTED_LIBS
+4. Change the include/testlib.h to add your app library to test